On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: A general three-dimensional obstacle problem for a linearly elastic shell

 In this paper we consider a specific \emph{obstacle problem} for such a shell, in the sense that the shell is subjected to a \emph{confinement condition}, expressing that any \emph{admissible displacement vector field} $v^\varepsilon_i \bm{g}^{i, \varepsilon}$ must be such that all the points of the corresponding deformed configuration remain in a prescribed \emph{half-space} of the form

-where $\bm{q}$ is a \emph{unit-vector} which is given once and for all.
-It is evident that the vector $\bm{q}$ is thus orthogonal to the plane associated with the half-space where the linearly elastic shell is required to remain confined.
+where $\bm{q}$ is a \emph{unit-vector} which is given once and for all, and which is thus orthogonal to the plane associated with the half-space where the linearly elastic shell is required to remain confined.
 In other words, any admissible displacement field must satisfy

 for all $x^\varepsilon \in \overline{\Omega^\varepsilon}$, or possibly only for almost all $x^\varepsilon \in \Omega^\varepsilon$ when the covariant components $v^\varepsilon_i$ are required to belong to the Sobolev space $H^1(\Omega^\varepsilon)$ as in Theorem \ref{t:2} below.